AlexJReid/blog/content/posts/local-api/index.md

 What I particularly like about it is the rapid feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

 Very cool.

-But that said... it is now debatable whether jumping through quite so many hoops to facilitate _patching in a **local** service_ is justifiable.
-Deploying a branch to a test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
+But that said, deploying a branch to a test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
 Maybe they're the actual killer feature here.

 Nevertheless, it is very interesting just what is possible.